stevenpetryk/jsonapi-normalizer/README.md

 normalize(someJsonApiObject)
 ```

 That's all there is to it!
-No crazy options or schema definitions.
+No options or schema definitions.

 ## Caveats